-I don’t watch a lot of television but I’m hooked on the Netflix series Hollywood.
+I don’t watch much television, but a few years ago, I was hooked on the Netflix miniseries Hollywood.

-It’s set in post World War II Tinseltown, where actresses, directors, and screenwriters will do just about anything to get noticed and get ahead.
+It was set in post-World War II Tinseltown, where actresses, directors and screenwriters will do just about anything to get noticed and get ahead.

-It takes place at the precise moment in Hollywood history where the super melodramatic old-school, silent-movie style of acting is giving way to a more natural, organic style that appeals to modern moviegoers.
+It took place at the precise moment in Hollywood history when the super melodramatic old-school, silent-movie acting style gave way to a more natural, organic style that appeals to modern moviegoers.

 And the same thing is happening in digital marketing — 75 years later.

 Is Your Marketing Going the Way of the Dodo?

 We’re at the point where melodramatic, in-your-face marketing tactics just aren’t working anymore as online audiences get more and more sophisticated… and mistrust is at an all-time high.